waldyjoe/waldyjoe.github.io/_research/mapf.md

         Check out the code <a href="https://github.com/Jiaoyang-Li/CBSH2-RTC">here</a>.
     </li>
     <li>
-        CBSH2-RTC is ICBS with the WDG heuristic from our IJCAI'20 paper, the RTC symmetry reasoning from <a href="https://jiaoyangli.me/publications/LiAIJ21">our AIJ'21 paper</a>, and the bypassing technique.
+        CBSH2-RTC is ICBS with
+        the WDG heuristic from <a href="https://jiaoyangli.me/publications/LiIJCAI19">our IJCAI'19 paper</a>,
+        the RTC symmetry reasoning from <a href="https://jiaoyangli.me/publications/LiAIJ21">our AIJ'21 paper</a>, and the bypassing technique from <a href="https://www.ijcai.org/Abstract/15/110">[Boyarski et al IJCAI'15]</a>.
         Check out the code <a href="https://github.com/Jiaoyang-Li/CBSH2-RTC">here</a>.
     </li>
     <li>
         EECBS is the most advanced version of EECBS from
         <a href="https://jiaoyangli.me/publications/LiAAAI21eecbs">our AAAI'21 paper</a> plus SIPPS from
-        <a href="https://jiaoyangli.me/publications/LiAAAI22"> our AAAI'22 paper</a>.
+        <a href="https://jiaoyangli.me/publications/LiAAAI22">our AAAI'22 paper</a>.
         Check out the code <a href="https://github.com/Jiaoyang-Li/EECBS">here</a>.
     </li>
     <li>
-        PBS is PBS from <a href="https://jiaoyangli.me/publications/MaAAAI19">our AAAI'19 paper</a> plus SIPPS from <a href="../_publications/LiAAAI22"> our AAAI'22 paper</a>.
+        PBS is PBS from <a href="https://jiaoyangli.me/publications/MaAAAI19">our AAAI'19 paper</a>
+        plus SIPPS from <a href="https://jiaoyangli.me/publications/LiAAAI22"> our AAAI'22 paper</a>.
         Check out the code <a href="https://github.com/Jiaoyang-Li/PBS">here</a>.
     </li>
     <li>